fusion-com-au/chocolatey-recipe/README.md

 chocolatey-recipe
 =================

-A [Boxstarter](http://boxstarter.org/)/[Chocolatey](https://chocolatey.org/) script for installing and updating all my development tools on a new windows box.
+A [Boxstarter](http://boxstarter.org/)/[Chocolatey](https://chocolatey.org/) script for installing and updating our developer workstations on a windows box.

 Walk through is located at [Chocolatey and Boxstarter post.](http://www.jamessturtevant.com/posts/Chocolatey-And-Boxstarter/)